zshipko/ocaml-b2/README.md

 # ocaml-b2

-`ocaml-b2` is a library that provides bindings to Backblaze B2 for OCaml
+`ocaml-b2` is a library that provides bindings to the Backblaze B2 API for OCaml

 ## Dependencies